futzu/SCTE35_threefive/README.md

- `threefive is used by Four of the Top Five Broadcasters.
+ `threefive is used by four of the top five U.S. broadcasters.
 I swear.` ~Adrian

 # A SCTE-35 parser lib in python3.